How to Sync Google Calendar with Outlook (Without Losing Your Mind)

 This is the most important step for protecting your personal life from your corporate IT department.

 Before you finalize the sync, look closely at the privacy controls.
-You can choose exactly what information moves between the calendars.
+You can choose exactly what information moves between your calendars.

-For events moving from work to personal, you might want to keep the titles intact so you know what the meeting is when you look at your phone on the weekend.
-You can configure this direction independently.
+For events moving from your work calendar to your personal one, you might want to keep the titles so you know what the meeting is about when you look at your phone on the weekend.
+You can configure this direction separately.

 Step 4: Turn It On